 To send larger files we recommend the use of www.wetransfer.com, or a similar free service.

-All contributions derived from papers presented at the annual meeting must be received by 1 May of the following year (e.g.: contributions presented at the 2019 annual meeting in Kyoto must be submitted no later than 1 May 2020).
+All contributions derived from papers presented at the annual meeting must be received by 1 May of the following year (e.g.: contributions presented at the 2020 virtual annual meeting must be submitted no later than 1 May 2021).

 Articles not related to the annual meeting will be published on a rolling schedule.